Second Chance (Shinedown song): Chart performance

-On March 29, 2009, "Second Chance" debuted at number 20 on the VH1 Top 20 Video Countdown, becoming their first video to ever debut on the show, and on May 16, "Second Chance" hit number one; Smith & Kerch, the guests on the show at the time, introduced it themselves.
+On March 29, 2009, "Second Chance" debuted at number 20 on the VH1 Top 20 Video Countdown, becoming their first video to ever debut on the show, and on May 16, "Second Chance" hit number one; Brent Smith and Barry Kerch, the guests on the show at the time, introduced it themselves.
 It was later number one for a second time on June 20.

 "Second Chance" is also the band's first and only song to chart internationally, reaching number 19 on the Australian ARIA Charts, and number 32 on the New Zealand RIANZ charts.
 It has also charted at number 53 on the German Singles Chart.
 In Austria, the song has reached the top 20 at number 13.

 "Second Chance" is also notable for being the final song the legendary disc jockey Casey Kasem played before signing off the air for the final time.

 Shinedown was one of the final post-grunge bands to hit the top 40 of the Billboard Hot 100.
 Since then, the only acts to achieve such success were Nickelback and Daughtry, who both have frequent crossover success, and Breaking Benjamin, whose "I Will Not Bow" barely reached the top 40 on the strength of downloads.

 In addition to chart success, "Second Chance" has been certified Platinum by the RIAA – Shinedown's first single to achieve any certification.
 Second Chance" has since been certified 3× Platinum by both the RIAA and Music Canada.
 The song was also certified gold in both Australia and New Zealand, and silver in the United Kingdom.